Practical Guide to PKI with Windows Server - Behind the Scenes

 Creating the cover page was not easy for me.
 I am not an artist and I have always had issues with making things like this.
 Fortunately, since I eventually would like to use the KDP service through Amazon, I was able to find some very helpful guides for making the cover page without too much hassle:

 Even though I am not an artist, I think it turned out and is certainly usable.
 In the future, I would likely consider getting someone else to create the cover page.

 For the ISBN numbers and Copyright, that was all done through several Canadian government websites.
-I was able to register an ISBN for the digital version of the book, and another one for the print version should I ever offer one for sale.
+I was able to register an ISBN for the digital version of the book, and another one for the print version.

 Editing the book was a whole other story.
 I tried my best to correct issues as they came up, but when working on something this complex, there are always issues present.
 Once a week I would export the PDF to DOCX format and use Microsoft Word to do a spelling and grammar check to make sure there were no obvious issues.
 I tried to avoid printing out copies of the book unnecessarily, as I did not want to waste paper, but I did print out the final draft version and read it from cover to cover making corrections: